Air Conditioner Repair Checklist

 - Turn off electricity totally at the breaker or external device.

 - Remove plant waste around the air conditioner.
 Once you’ve cleared larger debris within a two-foot range, you can use a soft brush or vacuum to carefully remove dirt from the equipment’s fins.
-Warped fins can also hurt effectiveness, so you can attempt to straighten them with a dinner knife.
+Warped fins can also hurt effectiveness.

 - Use a hose nozzle to slowly clean the fins from inside the equipment.
 Be careful to avoid getting water on the fan motor.